-Prior to releasing any funds, the SCOR DRD must receive the following documentation at project start up as a part of the Application:
+Prior to releasing any funds, the SCOR must receive the following documentation at project start up as a part of the Application:

-• Comprehensive Annual Financial Report/Independent Auditor's Report.

-- Environmental Exemption Form for Professional Services. - Proof of Coverage Liability, Workers Compensation, Builders Risk, or Fidelity Bonding, if applicable. - Direct Deposit Authorization. - Financial Policies and Procedures, if different than SCOR DRD. - 2 CFR 200 Procurement Regulations. - Financial Interest Report for Engineering services, if applicable. - Financial Interest Report for Project Delivery services, if applicable. - Financial Interest Report for Environmental services, if applicable. - Executed contract for Engineering services, if applicable. - Executed contract for Project Delivery services, if applicable. - Executed contract for Environmental services, if applicable.
+- Comprehensive Annual Financial Report/Independent Auditor's Report. - Proof of Coverage Liability, Workers Compensation, Builders Risk, or Fidelity Bonding, if applicable. - Direct Deposit Authorization or SCEIS Vendor Form - Financial Policies and Procedures, if different than SCOR - Subrecipient Procurement Policies and Procedures, if different than SCOR and 2 CFR 200 Procurement Regulations - Financial Interest Report for Engineering services, if applicable. - Financial Interest Report for Project Delivery services, if applicable. - Financial Interest Report for Environmental services, if applicable. - Executed contract for Engineering services, if applicable. - Executed contract for Project Delivery services, if applicable. - Executed contract for Environmental services, if applicable.